 After the diagnosis

 Whether a diagnosis comes out of the blue, or it’s something you have been seeking for your child for a while, it’s normal for it to trigger a wide range of emotions.
-You may feel you need space to process and come to terms with all the new information before thinking about, or you may feel the need to start making plans, either way there are a few easy next steps you can make to start with that can make things easier for you and your family, both now and in the long term.
+You may feel you need space to process and come to terms with all the new information, or you may feel the need to start making plans, either way there are a few easy next steps you can make to start with that can make things easier for you and your family, both now and in the long term.

 - Ask the medical professionals involved in your child’s care for a written statement of your child’s diagnosis and for a summary of all appointments going forward.
 When you are faced with lots of information it’s easy to become confused, or forget details, but this way you can keep a handy file to refer back to when you need it for applications forms such as applying for services, benefits, equipment or support, or just to help you plan questions for your next medical appointment.